yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 nothing and who knows when.
 I think the Manifesto here is emphasizing on both individual and group responsibilities to frequently deliver.
 I also think that this frequency should be way higher than just a "couple of weeks."
-Today, with modern technologies and instruments, we can deliver way faster&mdash;several times a day.
+Today, with modern technologies and instruments, we can deliver way faster---several times a day.

 **Principle #4**: